Find answers to frequently asked questions about the Virtual Village Hall.

 Categories are:

-Sessions are available to access 24 hours a day, 7 days a week and feature both live and pre-recorded activities to join in with.
+Sessions are available to access 24 hours a day, 7 days a week and feature both live and pre-recorded activities.

 Head to the Virtual Village Hall Facebook page, there is a list of upcoming live videos on the top left handside, click on the button under the video you want that says ‘Get Reminder’.

-For tutor enquiries, please email virtualvillagehall@royalvoluntaryservice.org.uk or use our contact us form.
+For tutor enquiries, please visit our Tutors page, then email your enquiry using the contact us form.

 No you don’t need a Facebook account to watch our sessions.
 You can simply visit Facebook.com and type in ‘Virtual Village Hall’ in the search bar.
 However, to interact on the page with comments you will need to set up a personal Facebook account.